Made possible by the generous contributions of

 Background & Context

 Since its creation in 2012, SOAAN has initiated and successfully completed two major projects:

 1. The Best Practice Guideline for Agriculture and Value Chains, which has become one of the Organic Landmarks.

 2. The booklet Organic 3.0, out of which IFOAM – Organics International wants to make an Organic 3.0 landmark through a global GA decision.

 With that, SOAAN established itself as a leading think tank in the Organic Movement with the purpose of identifying relevant issues, to distill the essence of broad discussions and to develop concept clarity.
 The results – a synthesis of many think tank efforts - are handed over to IFOAM Organics International for feeding into the democratic decision making processes.

 While the above mentioned achievements provide a solid basis for going forward, more specific guidance and tools are needed to help improve practices toward ecological and societal health.
-The SOAAN Steering Group concluded at its meeting on 24 November 2015 that focusing its think-tank efforts on the Organic 3.0 feature of True Value and Fair Pricing should be its next priority.
+The SOAAN Steering Group concluded that focusing its think-tank efforts on the Organic 3.0 feature of True Value and Fair Pricing should be its next priority.